Christianq010/fsnd_logs-analysis/README.md

      FROM articles, authors
      WHERE articles.author = authors.id;
   ```
-  * The day with the most Error Logs
+  * The days with the most Error Logs

   ```sql
     create view total_status2 as